-While it’s easy to dismiss social media as a fad or worse, the interest, wide adoption and frequency of use by millions and millions of people everywhere requires more examination than just dismissing social media as improved online chat or just a waste of time.
+While it’s easy to dismiss social media as a fad or worse, the interest, wide adoption and frequency of use by millions and millions of people everywhere require more examination than just dismissing social media as improved online chat or just a waste of time.

-A new continual publishing paradigm.
+Ready for the new continual publishing paradigm?

-Proponents of social media including Brian Halligan, CEO & Founder of in-bound marketing firm, HubSpot, claim that business executives and managers need to approach social media by first changing their old ways of thinking.
+Proponents of social media including Brian Halligan, CEO & Founder of inbound marketing firm, HubSpot, claim that business executives and managers need to approach social media by first changing their old ways of thinking.
 His premise is that whatever your business is, like it or not, you now need to be in the continual content creation business too—more like the traditional approach and thinking of a publication editor.

-Whatever is going on with your customers, your prospects or your business, has value and you now need to broadcast it and share it frequently and consistently.
+Whatever is going on with your customers, your prospects or your business has value and you now need to broadcast it and share it frequently and consistently.
 The idea behind this new approach is that anyone should be able to find your unique value, whenever and however they choose.
 And today, that usually means finding it online.

 What’s more, Brian and others emphasize that it’s critical that the content you create is nothing less than “amazing”.
-Because if it doesn’t measure up, your customers, prospects and others won’t be compelled to react to it, comment on it or share it with others.
+Because if it doesn’t measure up, your customers, prospects, and others won’t be compelled to react to it, comment on it or share it with others.

 The objective of all of this content creation activity is for it to spread across the globe like a virus that explodes into a population with similar interests and profiles.
-The end of result of the interest, awareness and conversation created from your content should increase visits to your website.
+The end of result of the interest, awareness, and conversation created from your content should increase visits to your website.